f3d-app/f3d/doc/user/OPTIONS.md

 ### `--opacity=<opacity>` (_double_)

 Set _opacity_ on the geometry.
 Multiplied with the base color texture when present.
 Model specified by default.
-Usually used with Depth Peeling option.
+Usually used with `--translucency-support`.

 ### `--roughness=<roughness>` (_double_)